 The production of design documents has traditionally been an exercise in drawing lines to represent a building.
-These documents become instruction sets: an annotated booklet that describes how the building is to be built.
-The plan, section, and elevation are all skillfully drafted-line by line, drawing by drawing, sheet by sheet.
-Whether physical or digital, these traditional drawing sets are composed of graphics-each line is part of a larger abstraction meant to convey design intent so that a building can eventually be constructed.
+These documents become instruction sets: an annotated booklet that describes what the building should look like when complete.
+The plan, section, elevation, and detail are all skillfully drafted-line by line, drawing by drawing, sheet by sheet.
+Whether physical or digital, these traditional drawing sets are composed of annotated graphics where each line and text is part of a larger abstraction meant to convey design intent so that a building can eventually be constructed.
 By and large, this is still the reality we face today, but the process of creating these drawings is being fundamentally changed as a result of BIM.

-Let's put this into a historical context for a moment and briefly walk through the evolution of architectural design and documentation.
+Let's put this into an historical context for a moment and briefly walk through the evolution of architectural design and documentation.